Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Routing.md

-Certainly!
-Here's a more user-friendly version of the documentation, tailored for video game modders:

 !!! tip "Additional information for programmers is contained at [Emulator-Development/Routing.md][routing]"

 !!! info "This section explains how files on your computer are used to create custom game files."